Hood event

-The Hood event (Çuval olayı) was an incident on July 4, 2003, following the 2003 American invasion of Iraq where a group of Turkish military personnel operating in northern Iraq were captured, led away with hoods over their heads, and interrogated by the United States military.
-American soldiers seized 15 kg of explosives, sniper rifles, grenades and maps of Kirkuk, with circles drawn around positions near the governor's building when they raided Turkish offices in Sulaimaniya.
-The soldiers were released after sixty hours, after Turkey protested to the United States.
-A Kurdish intelligence official claimed that the Turkish soldiers had been linked to a plot to assassinate the newly elected governor of Kirkuk to destabilise the region so that Turkish forces would be needed to restore order.
+The Hood event (Çuval olayı) was a 2003 military incident involving Turkey and the United States shortly after the American-led invasion of Iraq.
+On July 4, 2003, a group of Turkish soldiers operating in Iraqi Kurdistan were captured by American troops and, with hoods covering their heads, were led away to be interrogated.
+Afterwards, American soldiers raided a Turkish safehouse in Sulaymaniyah and seized 15 kg of explosives in addition to sniper rifles, grenades, and maps of Kirkuk with circles drawn around positions near the local governor's building.
+Turkey lodged a diplomatic protest with the United States, and the Turkish soldiers were then released after spending 60 hours in American custody.
+Turkey has been involved in a long-running conflict with the Kurds, and one Iraqi-Kurdish intelligence official claimed that the Turkish soldiers had been linked to a plot to assassinate the newly elected governor of Kirkuk in order to destabilize the region, opening the way for the Turkish military to intervene.

-Though neither side ever apologized, a US-Turkish commission set up to investigate the incident later issued a joint statement of regret.
-In addition, US Defense Secretary Donald Rumsfeld wrote a letter to the Turkish Prime Minister Recep Tayyip Erdoğan expressing sorrow over the incident.
-The Hood event damaged diplomatic relations between Turkey and the United States and marked a low point in US-Turkish relations.
-While the incident received comparatively little coverage in the United States, it was a major event in Turkey, many of whose citizens saw it as a deliberate insult and nicknamed it "The Hood event".
+Neither side has issued a formal apology, though a U.S.–Turkish investigative commission later issued a joint statement of regret.
+Additionally, Donald Rumsfeld expressed sorrow over the incident in a letter to Recep Tayyip Erdoğan.
+The Hood event severely damaged Turkey–United States relations; both countries are strategic allies under NATO.
+While the incident received comparatively little coverage in the United States, it was a major event in Turkey.
+It became known as the "Hood event" (referring to the manner in which the Turkish soldiers were taken away) in Turkey, and many Turkish citizens saw it as a deliberate insult.

 Background

 Turkey had long viewed northern Iraq, with its large mountain ranges, as a possible national security threat.
 During the 1980s and 1990s, Turkey fought against PKK, operating mainly in southeastern Turkey.
 More than 30,000 people were killed and millions more were displaced.
 During the war, the PKK established bases in Iraq and Syria.

 Turkish fears intensified after Iraqi Kurdistan gained autonomy after the 1991 Gulf War.
 In 1996, after a civil war had broken out there, Turkey deployed troops there to monitor a ceasefire between the two main Kurdish factions.
 In 1998, Turkey was able to use military threats to force neighboring Syria to expel PKK leader Abdullah Öcalan.
 However, because of the United States, it was never able to move decisively against the PKK in northern Iraq.

 Under American protection, Iraqi Kurdistan had evolved into a semi-autonomous region.
-US pressure helped lead to a peace deal in 1999 between the major Iraqi Kurdish factions, the Patriotic Union of Kurdistan and the Kurdistan Democratic Party of Iraq.
+U.S. pressure helped lead to a peace deal in 1999 between the major Iraqi Kurdish factions, the Patriotic Union of Kurdistan and the Kurdistan Democratic Party of Iraq.
 While both parties officially swore off independence, the Turkish government remained sufficiently concerned, and continued to keep troops in northern Iraq.